spider-gazelle/pg-orm/README.md

 Returns a `ChangeFeed` instance which provides methods for **event based** or **blocking iterator**<br>

-- `ChangeFeed#one` expects a block to be passed, which will get invoked asynchronously when an event is received.
+- `ChangeFeed#on` expects a block to be passed, which will get invoked asynchronously when an event is received.
 - `ChangeFeed#each` an `Iterator`, whose `next` call will block till an event is received.<br>

 Emits `Change` instance consisting of `event : Event` and `value : T` where `T` is the model.